 The Decembrists’ Museum shows how several of the families of those who participated in the revolt used to live.
 As they participants were members of the army, the museum depicts their prestigious way of life during the years of their exile to Siberia.
 The museum also houses several personal belongings of the Volkonsky Family such as a pyramidal piano, a grand piano, a music box, Maria Volkonsky’s bead collection and her wall mirror.

-3. Novosibirsk Zoo – Novosibirsk:
+3. Novosibirsk Zoo – Novosibirsk

 This grand zoo was founded in 2000 to provide a home for black-maned lions which were found, after extensive research, to be the closest relative of the extinct Cape Lion.
 Since its establishment, the zoo has been an active participant in 32 different captive breeding programs for endangered species.
 The Zoo is currently home to more than 11,000 animals representing 738 species of mammals, birds, fishes, reptiles and more.
 The admission ticket is about 5 Euros!

-4. Novosibirsk State Art Museum – Novosibirsk:
+4. Novosibirsk State Art Museum – Novosibirsk

 Built between 1925 and 1926, this museum is home to collections of paintings, graphic arts, decorative and applied arts, sculptures and contemporary arts.
 At the beginning of the 1990s, the museum’s collections were mainly increased through the museum’s purchase of artwork.
 By the end of the 1990s, donations of artwork began to enrich the museum’s collections.
 Artwork on display in the museum ranges from the 16th century until this very day, with works by famous Siberian and Novosibirsk artists.

-5. Siberian Snow Sculpture Festival (January 8th to January 31st) – Novosibirsk:
+5. Siberian Snow Sculpture Festival (January 8th to January 31st) – Novosibirsk

 Imagine fictional creatures such as dragons standing in the street as you’re walking around in one of a kind!
 Since snow covers the city of Novosibirsk for the majority of the winter season with degrees reaching minus 30 degrees Celsius, ice sculptures stand for the most of winter up to April even.
 The festival began in the year 2000 and every year there’s a new theme for the snow and ice sculptures.
-The figures are first made by pressing snow in wooden cubes with the desired shapes or creatures before being displayed out to the public.
+The figures are first made by pressing snow in wooden cubes with the desired shapes or creatures before being displayed to the public.

-6. Omsk Dormition Cathedral – Omsk:
+6. Omsk Dormition Cathedral – Omsk

 A prominent example of Russian Revival architecture laced with beautiful Byzantine elements, this Dormition cathedral was built in 1891 and consecrated in 1898.
 The Omsk Dormition Cathedral is one of the largest cathedrals in Siberia and the main square of the city of Omsk is named after the cathedral.
-After suffering serious damage from the 1935 explosion, the cathedral was rebuilt in the beginning of the 21st century back to its original design.
+After suffering serious damage from the 1935 explosion, the cathedral was rebuilt at the beginning of the 21st century back to its original design.

 The Central Asia Region (The ‘Stans)